Ragenose/t2ee/doc/test_plan.md

 The Python library will be tested by unit testing.
 The unit test cases are located in [Unit Tests](../api/test).
 The **unittest** framework is used to create test cases.

+### Black Box Testing

+After the Python source code is tested, the black box testing will be used to test the RESTful API.